 Street Story includes a survey about roadway experiences and a publicly available dataset of community input with maps and tables that can be downloaded.
 The platform allows the public to share information about crashes or near-misses they have been in, and places they feel safe or unsafe traveling through.

 Once a report has been made, the information is publicly accessible, and community groups and agencies can use this information as a part of community needs assessments or transportation safety planning efforts.

 Visit Street Story at: https://streetstory.berkeley.edu/

-We’re excited to report that Street Story will be available for use in any city or county in California in October 2018!
+We’re excited to report that Street Story will be available for use in any city or county in California on October 17th, 2018!
 If you are interested in learning how your own community can use Street Story, please contact email@example.com.

 If you are interested in learning more about the Street Story project and opportunities for collaboration, please contact: Kate Beck at firstname.lastname@example.org.

 Street Story FAQ

 Street Story is a community engagement tool where individuals can anonymously report collisions, near-misses and general safety issues.
 Community organizations and agencies can use the tool for pedestrian and bicycle safety advocacy, outreach, planning and evaluation.